Venmo offers everything from an easy way to split the dinner bill to buying merchandise with a QR code, but every transaction comes with a limit.

 Venmo Limits for Personal Accounts

-When consumers sign up for a Venmo personal account, they may spend up to $299.99 a week before having to verify their identity with Venmo.
-Going through the authentication process usually takes a few minutes on the app and opens up a $4,999.99 weekly spending ceiling — with all combined payment and purchase options.
+When you sign up for a Venmo personal account, you can spend up to $299.99 a week before having to verify your identity with Venmo.
+Going through the authentication process usually takes a few minutes on the app and may allow you to send up to $60,000 per week, depending on other factors such as payment method.

 - Per transaction limit: $2,999.99

-Cardholders have additional limits, including a $400.00 daily limit for ATM withdrawals, retail purchases and cashback.
-Account-holders are also subject to a $3,000 daily purchase limit and no more than 30 transactions per day.
-All limits reset at midnight Central Standard Time.
+Cardholders have additional limits, including a $400 daily limit for ATM withdrawals and cash back.
+Account holders are also subject to a $3,000 daily purchase limit and no more than 30 transactions per day.
+Weekly limits reset on a rolling basis, while all other Venmo Mastercard Debit limits reset at midnight CST.

 Bank Transfer Limits